 ONE LAST NOTE: HOW IS SATAN’S RELATIONSHIP TO GOD UNDERSTOOD IN THE JEWISH AND ISLAMIC TRADITIONS?

 The concept of Satan, along with the existence of evil spiritual agents (demons, jinns), is not unique to the Christian faith.
-Judaism accepts the same Old Testament that Christians do as their sacred writings.
-Those from the Islamic traditions have a very similar concept as well.
+Judaism accepts the same Old Testament that Christians do, and those from the Islamic traditions have a very similar concept as well.

 There are many branches of Judaism, just as there are many denominations of evangelical Christian churches.
 For the bulk of 21st century Jews, the archaic concept of a real living spiritual agent known as the satan has been replaced with the idea of Yetzer Hara.
 In this concept, every person is born with both an inclination to do good and an inclination to do bad.
 Each person has the choice to act upon either impulse.
 The bad impulse is the thing we need to fight against because the innate human propensity to only serve itself.
 That inner propensity is the true satan.